 Always get medical attention after the first aid is over.

-Inhalation: If Lithium Carbonate is inhaled, remove to fresh air.
+Inhalation: If inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen and get medical attention immediately.

 Ingestion: Never give anything by mouth to an unconscious person.
 Get medical attention.